pulsar256/tinyrgb/README.md

 "SSV:SSSVVV"          set SV for HSV Fade mode "SMD:MMM"             set mode (001 - random rgb fade, 002 - fixed RGB, 003 - HSV Fade (buggy))
 "SD:DDD"              set delay for fade modes.
+"SAV:VVV"             enables (VVV > 0) or disables (VVV == 0) the eeprom autosave function.
 "status"              get current rgb values and mode "help"                help screen.
 ```

-Setting all HSV registers is not exposed via remote API yet due to bugs in the float-less implementation of the HSV -> RGB algorithm.
-The ATTiny2313 family does not have a FPU unit and SoftFPU is out of question considering the limited resources on the chip.
-Thus, the conversion from HSV to RGB should take place on the controller side (for instance an mobile application).
-The HSV support is likely to be dropped completely and replaced by a RGB colorwheel scroller.
+Setting all HSV registers is not exposed via remote API yet due to bugs in the float-less implementation of the
+HSV -> RGB algorithm.
+The ATTiny2313 family does not have a FPU unit and SoftFPU is out of question considering
+the limited resources on the chip.
+Thus, the conversion from HSV to RGB should take place on the controller side
+(for instance an mobile application).
+The HSV support is likely to be dropped completely and replaced by a
+RGB colorwheel scroller.

+If you want to implement a continuous color cycling or other effects on the controller side, disabling the eeprom
+(via "SAV:000") is highly recommended to prevent the eeprom wearing.
+This mode is not persistent.

 ##Current Status
 ###Hardware